 Within the ethical fashion community, there's a big question that we ask which is 'who made my clothes?'.
 In the scope of Woodfolk, who made your accessories?
 Can you tell us a bit about them?

-Having travelled to Nepal on two further occasions since 2013, I have developed a strong relationship with a Womens’ Co-Operative that hand make our scarves, bags and cotton pouches, which we use for packaging.
-Working with women-focused and social enterprise organisations aligns with our values and as we grow, we can provide more work, the Co-op can train more women, and in turn, provide opportunities for women to hone their craft, learn new skills and make money independent from their husband or partner.
+Having travelled to Nepal on two further occasions since 2013, I have developed a strong relationship with a Women’s’ Co-Operative that hand-make our scarves, bags and cotton pouches, which we use for packaging.
+Working with women-focused and social enterprise organisations aligns with our values and as we grow, we can provide more work, the co-op can train more women, and this will ultimately provide opportunities for women to hone their craft, learn new skills and make money independent from their husband or partner.
 This is empowering to Nepali women as they can broaden their skill set, as well as support themselves, contribute to their family’s finances and provide future opportunities for their families.

 Best piece of advice you have ever received?

-Its hard to pick just one, but at the moment ‘it’s all about the journey not the destination’ is relevant for me, particularly in more challenging times.
-It really puts things in perspective and helps me to appreciate all the learnings and ebbs & flows that come with running your own business.
+It’s hard to pick just one, but at the moment “it’s all about the journey, not the destination” is relevant for me, particularly in more challenging times.
+It really puts things in perspective and helps me to appreciate all the learning and ebbs and flows that come with running your own business.

 One tip you'd give to others who are wanting to start their own business?